om-design/sattva/theory/sattva_theoretical_development.md

 ## 11. Resonant columns and creativity (strings, harmonics, and new basins)

-A central question in the discussion was: how can a system built from attractors do more than recall—how can it become creative?
+A central question in the discussion is: how can a system built from attractors do more than recall—how can it become creative?

 SATTVA’s answer is to treat a concept not as a point, but as a *column* (or fiber) spanning multiple coupled subspaces.
 For example: